flowchart LR

 8.3 Adaptive Designs

 Modern Phase II studies frequently employ adaptive designs that allow for data-driven modifications during the trial.
 These may include sample size re-estimation to maintain statistical power in the face of unexpected variability, or response-adaptive randomization to prioritize better-performing arms.
-Furthermore, researchers may drop ineffective doses or add new ones to better characterize the dose-response relationship, and in some cases, utilize seamless Phase II/III designs that transition directly into confirmatory stages based on interim evidence.
+Researchers may also drop ineffective doses or add new ones to better characterize the dose-response relationship, and in some cases use seamless Phase II/III designs that transition directly into confirmatory stages based on interim evidence.

 The transition from Phase II to Phase III is often called the Phase II decision, and it represents one of the most consequential moments in drug development (see Figure 8.1).
-By this point, a sponsor has typically invested $100–200 million and several years (DiMasi, Grabowski, and Hansen 2016).
+By this point, a sponsor has typically invested tens to hundreds of millions of dollars and several years of development time (DiMasi, Grabowski, and Hansen 2016).
 Proceeding to Phase III will require several hundred million dollars more.
 And the probability of success in Phase III, even with positive Phase II data, is far from certain.

 The Phase II decision integrates factors such as the strength of efficacy evidence, the acceptability of the safety profile relative to the disease burden, and the identification of an optimal dose for Phase III.
-Additionally, sponsors must evaluate commercial viability and the drug’s position within the competitive clinical environment.
+Sponsors must also evaluate commercial viability and the drug’s competitive position.

 8.5 The Critical Role of Biomarkers